sshaikh/london_unified_prayer_times/README.md

 Python.
 Since this library doesn\'t actually do that much, it made sense to keep it as native as possible.

 Please excuse the anti-Python patterns - PRs are welcome.
+Although please, no comments on the lack of classes, that bit's deliberate.

 ### Will you pray for me?